HandsOnDataViz/book/docs/HandsOnDataViz.md

 1. We need to limit our map to display only crashes with fatalities.
 In the upper-right corner, click *Filters &gt; Add filter*.
-The dropdown menu lists all columns (or fields) of the dataset, where you should choose *Number of persons killed*.
-In the newly appeared dropdown, choose *Is greater than*, and set the value to 0, as shown in Figure <a href="#fig:socrata-filter">8.63</a>.
+The dropdown menu lists all columns (or fields) of the dataset, where you should choose *NUMBER OF PERSONS KILLED*.
+In the newly appeared dropdown, choose *Is greater than*, and set the value to 0, as shown in Figure <a href="#fig:socrata-filter">8.64</a>.
 Alternatively you can set it to *Is greater than or equal to*, and set the value to 1.

 2. We need to clean up the data.
 Zoom out and you’ll notice that not